grantwinney/15-apis-in-15-days/README.md

 ![](https://placehold.it/15/6ffffd/000000?text=+)
 ![](https://placehold.it/15/66a8ff/000000?text=+)
 ![](https://placehold.it/15/3c52bd/000000?text=+)
-**This was a great learning experience, so I've since begun to [explore a new API every Monday](https://grantwinney.com/tag/api/).
-If you like the format here, I'm continuing in the same vein on my blog - an overview of features, how to get authorized, and some code examples and thoughts after the fact.**
+**This was a great learning experience, so I've since begun to [explore new APIs](https://grantwinney.com/tag/api/).
+If you like the format here, I'm continuing in the same vein on my blog - an overview of features, how to get authorized, and some code examples and thoughts after the fact.** *(links at the bottom)*
 ![](https://placehold.it/15/3c52bd/000000?text=+)
 ![](https://placehold.it/15/66a8ff/000000?text=+)
 ![](https://placehold.it/15/6ffffd/000000?text=+)